yididiel7/docs/content/ar-sandbox.md

 ## Install Software

-- You'll need a computer running Pop!_OS or Ubuntu 18.04 or newer.
+- You'll need a computer running Pop!_OS/Ubuntu 20.04 LTS.

 - Add the needed PPA and install the software by opening a terminal and running these three commands: